vlampos/vlampos.github.io/_pages/about.md

 </p>

 <p>
-  If you would like to join us, <a href="/join/">please read this information</a> and do not hesisate to reach out to find out more.
+  If you would like to join us, <a href="/join/">please read this information</a> and do not hesitate to reach out to find out more.
 </p>

 <p style="text-align:right">